Novacain/tronblocks/README.md

 The decorative blocks for the Tron modpack

-This mod is currently a work in progress, and is not completed yet.
+This is the alpha release of the mod.
-If you know of a better way to optimize the code, please share.
+If you know of a better way to optimize the code, or can think of better names for the nodes, please share.